UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/README.md

 - Josh Farwig
 - Mahir Rahman

-## This file hosts only the weekly team and individual logs
+## This branch hosts only the weekly team and individual logs